videntity/provider-data-tools/README.md

 Version: 0.6.7

-This repository contains a number of command-line utilities and related code libraries for parsing, creating, and validating provider data data.
-They are:
+This repository contains a number of command-line utilities and related code libraries for parsing, creating, and validating US-based health provider data.
+These tools are:

-* chop-nppes-public   - Parse the npi public data dissemination into flattened files
+* chop-nppes-public   - Parse the npi public data dissemination into flattened files.
-* csv2pjson_public.py - Parse the npi public data dissemination into ProviderJSON files
+* csv2pjson_public.py - Parse the npi public data dissemination into ProviderJSON files.
 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
-* validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py
+* validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py.
 * create-provider-indexes - Create default MongoDB indexes on Provides JSON data to support public search on common fields.
 * loadnppes.py        - Download public, parse to JSON, and load to MongoDB in one step.